For the People (Dropkick Murphys album): Promotion

 The album was preceded by the singles and music videos for "Sirens" (which only appears on the CD and LP versions) on September 19, 2024, and "Who'll Stand With Us?" on June 3, 2025.
 The band will promote the album with a 2025 summer tour with Bad Religion.
 On July 12, 2025, the band performed a two hour free show in Quincy, MA (which was also held to celebrate the 400th anniversary of Quincy) to promote the release of the album.
 The media director of the city and the band's spokesperson said around 10,000 fans turned out for the show.The album's third single, "Chesterfields and Aftershave", which is about Casey's memories of his grandfather, was released on September 7, 2025, Grandparent's Day.
 The group released the album's fourth single, "A Hero Among Many", on November 7, 2025.
-The song is about Welles Crowther, a 24-year-old Boston College alum and volunteer firefighter who worked at the World Trade Center on September 11, 2001.
-Welles is attributed with saving the lives of at least 18 people after United Flight 175 struck the 78th Floor of the WTC’s South Tower.
+The song is about Welles Crowther, a 24-year-old Boston College alumni and volunteer firefighter who worked at the World Trade Center on September 11, 2001.
+Welles is attributed with saving the lives of at least 18 people after United Flight 175 struck the 78th Floor of the WTC’s South Tower.The album's fifth single and music video for "The Big Man", was released on January 12, 2026.The album's fifth single, "Dropped on My Head", was released as a single and music video on July 10, 2026.
+The song was included as a bonus track on the album and is featured as the official theme song for the MGM+ series The Westies.